v-tank/time-bank/README.md

 # Time Bank
 #### version 1.0.0

 Time Bank was built as part of a project for UC Berkeley Coding Boot Camp.
-The purpose of the app is to encourage kids to understand the importance of productive tasks such as reading and writing when compared to anti-social activities such as video games, television and computers.
+The purpose of the app is to encourage kids to understand the importance of productive tasks such as reading and exercise when compared to other anti-social activities such as video games, television and computers.

 ![Home page image of Time Bank](https://github.com/v-tank/time-bank/blob/master/public/assets/Images/profilepagess.png)